Open-Up/openup_s02e03/TP.md

 In this practical work, we will see docker basis.
 You will know how to deploy a server in a docker container.

+Hint :

+Sometime to debug, it is usefull to enter a container.
+To do so : docker run -ti --entrypoint=/bin/bash image

 ## Exercice 1

 Docker Hello world :